The Vision Wormhole: Latent-Space Communication in Heterogeneous Multi-Agent Systems: Method: The Vision Wormhole

 \subsection{Inference: Multi-Agent Collaboration through the Vision Wormhole}

 At inference time, agents collaborate by exchanging \emph{only} universal tokens in the reference space.
 No intermediate text messages are generated; only the final agent emits the natural-language answer.
-The unified ``read--think--write'' abstraction, scheduling variants, and bounded communication-cost discussion are detailed in Appendix~\ref{app:details_rtw}, Appendix~\ref{app:details_collab_modes}, and Appendix~\ref{app:details_mem_budget}.
+Detailed discussion available in Appendix~\ref{app:details_rtw}.

-\paragraph{Message passing operator.} A wormhole message from sender $s$ to receiver $i$ is computed as:
+\textbf{Message passing operator.} A wormhole message from sender $s$ to receiver $i$ is computed as:

 followed by writing Eq.~\eqref{eq:vision_inject} into receiver $i$'s image-token span.